The Definitive Guide to Sliding Sash Windows: Classic Charm Meets Modern Performance

 Key Takeaways

 If you own a period property, maintaining its character is paramount.
 Yet, original timber sash windows are notorious for rattling, draughts, and requiring endless maintenance.
+At KJM Group, we believe you shouldn’t have to compromise between historical authenticity and modern comfort.

 What Exactly is a Sliding Sash Window?

-They consist of two framed panels, known as “sashes,” which hold the glass.
-Typically, one sash is positioned above the other.
-These sashes slide up and down within the frame.
-In most traditional designs, both the top and bottom sashes can slide, allowing for flexible ventilation—opening the top lets hot air escape, while opening the bottom draws cooler air in.
+Unlike more common ‘casement’ windows hinged at the side, a sash window opens vertically.
+They consist of two framed panels, known as ‘sashes,’ which slide up and down within the frame.
+In most traditional designs, both the top and bottom sashes can slide, allowing for flexible ventilation.

 A Brief History